neelsmith/syntax-prompts/latin/substantives.md

-For every adjective form, check if it has an explicit antecedent (either noun or pronoun).
+For every adjective form that is *not* a participle, check if it has an explicit antecedent (either noun or pronoun).
+If it does, add the ID and Token for the antecedent to the "Link1" column of the adjective, and add the word "adjective" to the "Relation1" column of the adjective.